abbasshafi/Projects/Predictive Modelling of Uber Rides Demand/README.md

 # Project#1:
 # Uber Rides Prediction

-In this project, I built a machine learning model to predict the number of Uber rides in a given city at a given time.
-I have used linear regression to train the model, and evaluated its performance on a portion of the data.
+In this project, I built a machine-learning model to predict the number of Uber rides in a given city at a given time.
+I have used linear regression to train the model and evaluated its performance on a portion of the data.
 I also conducted some analysis of the results, including visualizations and an exploration of the factors that contribute most to the number of rides.
-This project demonstrates my ability to apply machine learning techniques to predict demand for a service, and to analyze and interpret the results.
+This project demonstrates my ability to apply machine learning techniques to predict demand for a service and to analyze and interpret the results.

 ## Steps Performed